 and the more advanced

-Using "mon" rather than "ma" with feminine nouns starting with a vowel or mute h (possessive adjectives)
+"Ma" becomes "mon" with feminine nouns starting with a vowel or mute h (French Possessive Adjectives)

 Want to make sure your French sounds confident?